fcproj/agrotagger/README.md

 Web documents to be indexed can be passed to the application through a file containing a list of URLs, or through a file containing the output of an Apache Nutch Web Crawler.

+The output of the AgroTagger is an RDF NTRIPLE file (zipped in a tar.gz archive), which mainly contains the "dcterms:subject" predicate.
+Other predicates can be activated using boolean flags.
+An example of the output RDF file is available in the [RDF] (https://github.com/agrisfao/agrotagger/wiki/Example-of-AgroTagger-output) page.

 The application is a Java application based on three sub-application to be executed sequentially.
 Some bash scripts are provided to execute the application on a Unix environment.
 Information about Java sub-applications and examples of usage are available in the [Java Applications](https://github.com/agrisfao/agrotagger/wiki/Java-Applications) page.

 Some information about the folders in the code: